benmclaren/personal-site/ben_personal_site/content/articles/box-office.md

 ---
-title: "Iterating over a CSV file to return specific information"
+title: 'Iterating over a CSV file to return specific information'
 date: 2020-01-20T19:17:57Z
 author: Ben McLaren
 draft: true
-Excerpt: "Notes on the Le Wagon Parsing CSV Parsing exercise"
+Excerpt: 'Notes on the Le Wagon Parsing CSV Parsing exercise'
 ---

 For this challenge we want to implement a `most_successful` method that returns the movies (a certain number passed as a parameter) published prior to a given year and with their associated earnings.
 The returned list should be an array of movies.
 Each movie should be represented by a hash with keys: name, year and earnings.
 Ex: `{ name: "Avatar", year: 2009, earnings: 760505847 }`